krishnuprasannan/Admin/README.md

 # Admin
-Created dashboard with nodejs and mongoose
+Created dashboard with nodejs and mongoose for crud operations

+npm install